dbaldridge-lab/htcf/jupyter_vscode.md

 ControlPath ~/.ssh/control:%h:%p:%r
 ```

-With the home folder open, you can double click on that file you can open it and edit it.
 <img width="412" alt="image" src="https://github.com/dbaldridge-lab/htcf/assets/50468813/71b35525-cece-466f-b5f4-8bfd7a587f87">

 - Test that the above entry works by opening a terminal and running 'ssh htcf'.
 If things look OK proceed.